jlweichen/Coffee-in-the-Cities/README.md

 # Coffee in the Cities: Analysis of the Battleground between Caribou Coffee and Starbucks

 ## Introduction
 Though I personally don't drink much coffee, it isn't hard to find someone who does.
-Coffee shops are a daily routine for some, and an occasional treat for others.
-They cater to students, professionals, travelers, and more with comfortable seating and warm ambiance.
+Coffee shops are an occasional treat for some, and a daily routine for others.
+They cater to students, professionals, travelers, and more alike with comfortable seating and warm ambiance.
 There are plenty of options for those who want a sip prepared for them on their way to work, school, or errands.
 In the Twin Cities, two players have a formidable presence: Caribou Coffee and Starbucks Coffee.

 ### Caribou Coffee
 This chain started in the 1990s, and is especially known in the Midwest.
 Caribou Coffee has a huge presence in the Twin Cities, which is not a surprise considering that their first coffee shop opened in Edina.
 By the way, it's still there on 44th and France.